meierac/wochenschau/README.md

 2. Add it in Settings → Calendar Subscriptions
 3. Events automatically sync and appear in your weekly view
 4. Toggling subscriptions on/off doesn't delete the events

+### 🔄 Sync Conflict Resolution

+**Protecting Your Local Edits**

+If you've edited synced calendar items (changed titles, times, descriptions, etc.), the app will detect conflicts before overwriting your changes:

+- **Automatic Detection** - Tracks when you modify synced items
+- **User Choice** - Asks whether to keep your changes or use synced data
+- **No Data Loss** - Your edits are never silently overwritten

+**How It Works:**
+1. You edit a synced calendar item (e.g., change "Meeting" to "Meeting - POSTPONED")
+2. Next sync detects the local modification
+3. A dialog appears showing what you changed
+4. You choose: **Keep My Changes** or **Use Synced Data**

+**Your Options:**
+- **Keep My Changes** - Preserves your edits, updates sync timestamp (your changes won't sync back to source)
+- **Use Synced Data** - Discards your edits, accepts fresh data from calendar subscription

+See [SYNC_CONFLICT_RESOLUTION.md](./SYNC_CONFLICT_RESOLUTION.md) for detailed documentation.

 ## 📸 Export & Sharing